luciusmagn/magnusi.tech/posts/huoh.md

 An artist had them custom made decades ago.
 The Rubik's cube is the representation of the infinity of problems, since there is thousands times more configurations than grains of sand on Earth.

-The cracked skull resembles the ancient supercontinent of Pangea.
-It reminds of the last time the entire world was trully connected and of the importance of connections.
+The cracked skull resembles the ancient supercontinent of Pangaea.
+It reminds of the last time the entire world was truly connected and of the importance of connections.

 > Loneliness does not come from having no people around you, but from being unable to communicate the things that